Propaganda in the Mexican drug war: Recruitment strategies

 Adding and maintaining membership is key to winning the drug war.
-As a result of this, cartels rely on propaganda and other psychological warfare tactics to gain support and recruit new members.
+As a result, cartels rely on propaganda and other psychological warfare tactics to gain support and recruit new members.
 Cartels are extremely good at targeting high-value individuals such as police officers and border agents.
 These recruits are important to narco operations for they provide knowledge on vulnerabilities within the system, personnel and they are usually well trained in weapons and some even trained in torture techniques.
 "They are the protective shields for drug lords and neutralizing any real government action."
 Cartels benefit particularly from American recruits so they devote much of their resources to US officials.
 Americans blend in well, speak perfect English, and are familiar with the terrain, roads and local customs.
 One border agent that can turn away from an operation can have significant long-term effects.

 Cartels also recruit "straw buyers", individuals that do not have prior criminal records to buy weapons from licensed dealers.
 Some buyers are housewives, mothers, cousins, kids, elderly and any families that are less suspicious.
 They are usually paid $100 a weapon or more.

 As a new method of recruiting smugglers, cartels in Tijuana have been tricking citizens into working for them.
 They post "help wanted" posters throughout the city and ads in the classified section of newspapers asking for help with a small errand of driving a car to California to serve an important business organization.
 The drivers are usually unaware that they are smuggling drugs hidden in the car.
 Even if the job seems suspicious, the ad respondents follow simple instructions for a quick payment of about $500.